Privacy Guarantee for Nash Equilibrium Computation of Aggregative Games Based on Pointwise Maximal Leakage: Numerical Experiments

 \subsection{Game Model and Privacy-Preserving Algorithm}

-We focus on an aggregate game with $N$ players exposed to contagious diseases, and players decide whether to vaccinate \cite{kifer2011no,bauch2004vaccination}.
+We focus on an aggregative game with $N$ players exposed to contagious diseases, and players decide whether to vaccinate \cite{kifer2011no,bauch2004vaccination}.
 Consider the model with multi-dimensional strategy spaces wherein each player is endowed with $n$ distinct vaccination alternatives.
 The strategy of the $i$th player, $x_i$, represents a probability distribution over these alternatives (i.e., each entry in $x_i$ corresponds to the likelihood of choosing a particular vaccine).
 Let $A_i$ and $B_i$ denote the morbidity risks for vaccination and non‐vaccination, respectively, for the $i$th player without considering other players.
 Besides, since unvaccinated players are influenced by the vaccination choices of others \cite{bauch2004vaccination}, we introduce $\delta(x)$ to represent the vaccination coverage status among players.
-Consequently, the cost function for the $i$th player is defined as: $f_i(x_i,x_{-i})=A_ix_i+\delta(x)^TB_i(\mathbf{1}_n-x_i)$, where $\mathbf{1}_n$ is the $n$-dimensional column vector with all entries equal to $1$.
-Further, we incorporate a prior probability model capturing the infection risk among players \cite{kifer2011no,saeidian2023rethinking}.
+Consequently, the cost function for the $i$th player is defined as: $f_i(x_i,x_{-i})=A_ix_i+\delta(x)^TB_i(\mathbf{1}_n-x_i)$, where $\mathbf{1}_n$ is the $n$-dimensional column vector with all entries equal to $1$. {This formulation satisfies the structure of an aggregative game, as it can be rewritten as $\bar{f}_i(x_i, \delta(x))$, where the cost depends only on player $i$'s own strategy $x_i$ and the aggregate term $\delta(x)$. }Further, we incorporate a prior probability model capturing the infection risk among players \cite{kifer2011no,saeidian2023rethinking}.
 Following the prior distribution in Lemma \ref{th::determinsistic game lower bound}, let $\alpha$ represent the baseline infection probability for the $1$st player, and $\beta$ represent the correlation coefficient showing how the $1$st player's infection status affects others.
 The explicit formulation of this prior is given in (\ref{eq::th3::P_F{-1}}).
 Notably, the infection status of each player influences the morbidity risks, $A_i$ and $B_i$.
 For notational convenience, we define $A=[A_1,\dots,A_N]$ and $B=[B_1,\dots,B_N]$ as the parameter matrices of the game.
 Take $\theta=[A(1)^T,\dots,A(N)^T,B(1)^T,\dots,B(Nn)^T]^T$ as the parameter vector generated by matrix $A$ and $B$, where $A(i)$ is the $i$th column of matrix $A$ and $B(j)$ is the $j$th column of matrix $B$, for $i\in[N]$ and $j\in[Nn]$.
+By \cite{ye2021differentially}, the strategy updating for the $i$th player at iteration $k$ is given by $x_i^{k+1}=x_i^k-\lambda^k F_i(x_i^k,v_i^k)$, while the estimated aggregated term is updated as $v_i^{k+1}=\sum_{j=1}^N\frac{1}{N}o_j^k +x_i^{k+1}-x_i^k.$ Similar to settings in \cite{wang2024ensuring}, we take $M^k=p_1+p_2k^{p_3}$ as the variance in Laplace distribution and $\lambda^k=\frac{q_1}{q_2+q_3k}$ as the stepsize, where $p_i,q_i\in[0,2]$.